 6. Make Team Reminders Automated

-You can easily create reminders for yourself, other team members, or channels by typing /remind on the message bar.
+By typing on the message bar, you can easily create reminders for yourself, other team members, or channels by tapping the “remind” button.
 When you do this, a reminder tab will open, asking you to specify the reminder’s date, time, and description.

 You can also set recurring reminders on specific channels.
 You’ll need to automate them using custom Slack workflows.